GlobalSign Blog

 The hosting provider you go with has pre-configured settings which override your certificate installation.

 Your hosting provider may have some settings pre-configured which force SSL on each of their domains.
-If you purchase an SSL/TLS Certificate from another third-party Certificate Authority and install it, you will see a mismatch error.
+If you purchase an SSL Certificate from another third-party Certificate Authority and install it, you will see a mismatch error.

 Like above, go to ‘Ignore Certificate Mismatch’ in the GlobalSign SSL Checker to see the full certificate details.
 If the common name or SAN includes the name of your hosting provider, this is probably what is happening.

 You need to contact your hosting provider and have them remove their certificate so you can install yours.
 If they say they will not do this – switch hosting providers as this is bad practice.
-You should be able to get an SSL/TLS Certificate from wherever you want.
+You should be able to get an SSL Certificate from wherever you want.

 Configurations of your server or firewall.